-Save Money: Learn How Much Electricity Your Laptop Uses
+Save Money: Learn How Much Electricity Your Laptop Uses in 24 Hours

 How Much Electricity Does a Laptop Use Per Hour?